Dr. Jerome Kassirer M.D. ’50

 Susie Bartley, '96

 Winner of the 2014 OnPoint Prize for Excellence in Education.
 In 2013, she was awarded the NEA’s H. Councill Trenholm Human & Civil Rights award for her commitment to creating greater equity in public education.
-She teaches AP English and coordinates the Advanced Scholar Program at Franklin High School in Portland, Oregon.
+She teaches in the public school system of Portland, Oregon.

 Steve Mesler, '96